toralf/torutils/README.md

 #### Details

-Generic filter rules for the local network, ICMP, ssh and additional services are created.
+Generic filter rules for the local network, ICMP, ssh, DHCP and additional services are created.
 Then the following rules are applied:

 1. trust connection attempt to any port from trusted Tor authorities/Snowflake servers